deis/deis/docs/roadmap/planning.rst

 Planning Process
 ================
-Deis features a lightweight process that emphasizes openness and ensures every community member can be an integral part of the planning process.
+Deis features a lightweight process that emphasizes openness and ensures every community member can be an integral part of planning for the future.

 The Role of Maintainers
 -----------------------